AMES Type 85: Electronics

 The feedhorns were fed by a series of twelve water-cooled klystrons that could be tuned within 60 MHz of their base frequency.
 They were divided into four frequency bands, or "octaves", named A, B, D and E. Octave C, at 2,900 to 3,000 MHz, was unused by the Type 85 as this frequency was being used by a number of other radars including the Type 80.

-In spite of this band gap, the Type 85 was subject to interference on the receiver side from any nearby transmitter, including the Type 84, even though they worked on very different bands.
+Despite this large band gap, the Type 85 was subject to interference on the receiver side from any nearby transmitter, including the Type 84, even though they worked on very different bands.
 This would cause a pattern of false returns to appear on the display, an effect known as "running rabbits".
 To address this, the system included a complex "no break trigger" to ensure the radars at any one site used different time slots.

 In peacetime operations only four klystrons would be used, two active and two as backups, one each in the A and B octaves.
 The other octaves were not used in peacetime.
 With every pulse, the two active klystrons would generate a single preselected frequency within their 60 MHz range and then be mixed together and sent to all twelve feedhorns and produced the classic Cosec² distribution pattern.
 The result was a signal that contained two frequencies, 100 MHz apart.

 In wartime, all twelve klystrons would be used, three in each octave.
 For each pulse, the three klystrons in octave A would be matched with ones at random in D, and those in B with E, and then sent to one of the feed horns.
 This way every horn had a separate signal consisting of two frequencies 300 MHz apart.
 With every rotation of the antenna the allocations were switched, so that with every two rotations every possible frequency in the 500 MHz band would have been used.
 In jamming conditions, the other transmitters would also be added into the signal, following the same pattern so that every feed horn was fed with a mixture of two frequencies.

 In times of extreme jamming, the power could be further improved by setting the antenna to sector scan, thereby greatly increasing the number of pulses hitting the targets and likewise increasing the amount of power returned.